 Scheduled computer replacement is an endeavor that doesn’t quite fit the definition.
 In large organizations where hundreds of computers are scheduled for replacement as part of annual maintenance, we could take two approaches:

-Use the IT ticketing system to create one service request ticket for each computer to be replaced, and manage each replacement like any other service request.
+Use the IT ticketing system to create one service request ticket for each computer to be replaced and manage each replacement like any other small service request.

 Run the entire annual replacement cycle as a project.

 Either approach makes sense if you look at it from different perspectives.
 That is, computer users only care about their computer replacement.
 They generally aren’t concerned about others’ computer replacements, whether the larger replacement effort is on track, or how much it costs.
 From their perspective, a service request ticket created just for them is sufficient to coordinate the replacement.

 On the other hand, the CIO and the CFO are two key stakeholders who care a lot about the overall replacement cycle performance and cost.
 Managers care about the interruption to their employees’ work.
 And to those concerns we can add the complexity of the endeavor: